Skip to content

 • Resource card creation screen

-• Select Add from Framework (be sure to click this - don't use the free text box)
+• Select Framework icon (be sure to click this - don't use the free text box as tags written in this box will not direct your resources to your desired locations)

 • A pop-up will appear with tags broken down into frameworks